-In spite of his modest income in those years Escher made a trip to Corsica in May 1933, together with his friends Giuseppe Haas-Triverio and Roberto Schiess.
-Corsica (Kaliste, the most beautiful, according to the ancient Greeks) was quite rough and desolate in those days, inhabited by just one hundred and fifty thousand people.
-On foot, by carriage and by bus they crossed the island within five weeks.
-The medieval town Nonza was the subject of a lithograph Escher made the following winter.
+In May 1933, Escher made a trip across Corsica with his friends Giuseppe Haas-Triverio and Roberto Schiess.
+Corsica was quite rugged and desolate in those days, inhabited by just 150,000 people.
+Within five weeks, they crossed the island on foot, by carriage, and by bus*.
+The medieval town of Nonza was the subject of a lithograph Escher made the following winter.

-On 8 June 1934 he receives a letter from The Art Institute of Chicago.
-It states that Nonza won third prize in their print exhibition.
-The prize money, twenty five dollars, is intended for purchase.
-It’s equal to the price Escher asks for the print so it automatically becomes the property of the Art Institute.
-The cheque is enclosed with the letter.
-It’s the first American institute to buy one of Escher’s prints.
+On 8 June 1934, Escher received a letter from The Art Institute of Chicago.
+It stated that Nonza, Corsica had won third prize at their print exhibition.
+The prize money, 25 dollars, was intended for purchasing the work.
+It was equal to the price Escher asked for the print, so it automatically became The Art Institute of Chicago’s property.
+The cheque was enclosed with the letter.
+The Art Institute of Chicago is the first American institute to buy one of Escher’s prints.